Satisfaction theory of atonement: Calvin attributes atonement to individuals

 John Calvin was one of the first systematic theologians of the Reformation.
 As such, he wanted to solve the problem of Christ's atonement in a way that he saw as just to the Scriptures and Church Fathers, rejecting the need for condign merit.
 His solution was that Christ's death on the cross paid not a general penalty for humanity's sins, but a specific penalty for the sins of individual people.
-That is, when Jesus died on the cross, his death paid the penalty at that time for the sins of all those who are saved.
+That is, when Jesus died on the cross, his death paid the penalty at that time for the sins of all those who are saved (past, present, and future).
 One obviously necessary feature of this idea is that Christ's atonement is limited in its effect only to those whom God has chosen to be saved, since the debt for sins was paid at a particular point in time (at the crucifixion).

 For Calvin, this also required drawing on Augustine's earlier theory of predestination.
 Additionally, in rejecting the idea of penance, Calvin shifted from Aquinas' idea that satisfaction was penance (which focused on satisfaction as a change in humanity), to the idea of satisfying God's wrath.
 This ideological shift places the focus on a change in God, who is propitiated through Christ's death.
 The Calvinist understanding of the atonement and satisfaction is penal substitution: Christ is a substitute taking our punishment and thus satisfying the demands of justice and appeasing God's wrath so that God can justly show grace.

 John Stott has stressed that this must be understood not as the Son placating the Father, but rather in Trinitarian terms of the Godhead initiating and carrying out the atonement, motivated by a desire to save humanity.
 Thus the key distinction of penal substitution is the idea that restitution is made through punishment.

 Hence, for Calvin, one is saved by becoming united to Christ through faith.
 At the point of becoming united with Christ through faith, one receives all the benefits of the atonement.
 However, because Christ paid for sins when he died, it is not possible for those for whom he died to fail to receive the benefits: the saved are predestined to believe.